What is a datafeed?

 If you want to immediately update your datafeed with new products, you can trigger a manual update using the MerchantTriggerDatafeedUpdate module of the AvantLink API.
 You will need an API Key to make this request, so contact firstname.lastname@example.org if you have not yet been assigned one.
 For more information on using this API module, click here.

 If you have any questions please contact email@example.com for help.

 Click here for legacy AvantLink datafeed specifications.

 Please Note: If you make changes to your datafeed, it's very important to let us know!
-Once we pull your datafeed, we have to make some transformations to it, and if you change that, we may not be able to update your datafeed.
+Once we pull your datafeed, we have to make some transformations to it.
+If you have made changes that we are not aware of, we may not be able to update your datafeed.